Documentation

 TopicWhat you will learn

-Input parametersDeclaring ide.inputs_module.params, types, and how values are supplied from the Test (backtest) modal.
+Input parametersDeclaring quantcraft.inputs.params (legacy ide.inputs_module / quantcraft.inputs_module), types, and how values are supplied from run modals (backtest, bulk forward, chart forward).

 OHLCVBar shape (OhlcvBarView), loaders (Alpaca vs B2), time ranges, and using bar data in callbacks.